DanielLee271828/daniellee271828.github.io/_pages/cv.md

 Experience
 ======
 I completed questions of APIO, NOI, NOIP, IOI, Google Code Jam in HKOI Judge System.
+I also join the simulation test on Luogu.

 Publications
 ======